INCF/nineml-python/doc/source/nineml_types.rst

 Container types
 ---------------

-NineML types that have child elements, i.e.
+NineML types that can have multiple child elements of one or more types, i.e.:

  * Dynamics
  * ConnectionRule